mandy-h/cc-click-queue/README.md

 ![Selecting multiple images](./readme-img1.png)
 4. On the queue page, enter the target level for these adoptables, and then click **Add to Queue**.
 5. Click on **Start Queue**.
+6. If you manually change the first adoptable afterwards, either by moving another adoptable to the front of the queue or removing the first adoptable in the queue, you need to click on **Start Queue** again.

 Note: **This extension will not check that the adoptable you have selected in the Click Exchange is actually in the queue.** Disable this extension if you want to click another adoptable that is not in your queue.